Pelvic pain can have many causes, most of

 Treatments for Endometriosis and Adenomyosis

-As discussed above, NSAIDs, hormonal birth control methods and the Mirena IUD can relieve pelvic pain.
-The mechanisms are the same for treating endometriosis and adenomyosis even though the endometruim is not in the uterine lining, hormone levels and inflammation are suppressed relieving pain.
+As discussed above, NSAIDs, hormonal birth control methods, and hormonal IUDs can relieve pelvic pain.
+The mechanisms are the same for treating endometriosis and adenomyosis.
+Even though the endometruim is not in the uterine lining, hormone levels and inflammation are suppressed relieving pain.
+Lupron is an injectible medication option for treating endometrosis and adenomyosis.

 If medications are not appropriate or successful for relieving pain related to endometriosis and adenomyosis, there are surgical options including laparoscopy and hysterectomy.